-We are excited for you as you embark on this new journey!
+We are excited for you as you settle in!

 Maintenance requests can be made through your Vista Nine Doorloop Tenant Portal.
 For more urgent matters, please call our direct phone number, as shown on your lease agreement.